kdahlquist/DahlquistLab/documents/protocols/Microarray-Data-Analysis-Workflow.md

 In the analysis above we performed an ANOVA to determine if any genes had a gene expression change that was significantly different than zero at '''''any''''' timepoint.
 Now we will perform a modified t test to determine if any genes had a gene expression change that was significantly different than zero at '''''each''''' timepoint.
 You will perform your analysis on the same strain that you did above, adding these calculations to the same Excel workbook.

-* Insert a new worksheet into your Excel workbook and name it "(STRAIN)_ttest", e.g., "wt_ttest" or "dHAP4_ttest".
+- Insert a new worksheet into your Excel workbook and name it "(STRAIN)_ttest", e.g., "wt_ttest" or "dHAP4_ttest".
-* Go back to the "Master_Sheet" worksheet for your strain.
+- Go back to the "Master_Sheet" worksheet for your strain.
 Copy the first three columns containing the "MasterIndex", "ID", and "Standard Name" from the "Master_Sheet" worksheet for your strain and paste it into your new worksheet.
 Copy the columns containing the data for your strain and paste it into your new worksheet.
-* Go to the empty columns to the right on your worksheet.
+- Go to the empty columns to the right on your worksheet.
 Create new column headings in the top cells to label the average log fold changes that you will compute.
 Name them with the pattern <dHAP4>_<AvgLogFC>_<tx> where you use the appropriate text within the <> and where x is the time.
 For example, "dHAP4_AvgLogFC_t15".
-* Compute the average log fold change for the replicates for each timepoint by typing the equation:
+- Compute the average log fold change for the replicates for each timepoint by typing the equation:
  =AVERAGE(''range of cells in the row for that timepoint'') into the second cell below the column heading.
 For example, your equation might read =AVERAGE(C2:F2)
 Copy this equation and paste it into the rest of the column.
-* Create the equation for the rest of the timepoints and paste it into their respective columns.  ''Note that you can save yourself some time by completing the first equation for all of the averages and then copy and paste all the columns at once.''
+- Create the equation for the rest of the timepoints and paste it into their respective columns.  ''Note that you can save yourself some time by completing the first equation for all of the averages and then copy and paste all the columns at once.''
-* Go to the empty columns to the right on your worksheet.
+- Go to the empty columns to the right on your worksheet.
 Create new column headings in the top cells to label the T statistic that you will compute.
 Name them with the pattern <dHAP4>_<Tstat>_<tx> where you use the appropriate text within the <> and where x is the time.
 For example, "dHAP4_Tstat_t15".
 You will now compute a T statistic that tells you whether the normalized average log fold change is significantly different than 0 (no change in expression).
 Enter the equation into the second cell below the column heading:
  =AVERAGE(''range of cells'')/(STDEV(''range of cells'')/SQRT(''number of replicates''))
 For example, your equation might read:
  =AVERAGE(C2:F2)/(STDEV(C2:F2)/SQRT(4))
 (NOTE: in this case the number of replicates is 4.
 Be careful that you are using the correct number of parentheses.)
 Copy the equation and paste it into all rows in that column.
 Create the equation for the rest of the timepoints and paste it into their respective columns.  ''Note that you can save yourself some time by completing the first equation for all of the T statistics and then copy and paste all the columns at once.''
-* Go to the empty columns to the right on your worksheet.
+- Go to the empty columns to the right on your worksheet.
 Create new column headings in the top cells to label the P value that you will compute.
 Name them with the pattern <dHAP4>_<Pval>_<tx> where you use the appropriate text within the <> and where x is the time.
 For example, "dHAP4_Pval_t15".
 In the cell below the label, enter the equation:
  =TDIST(ABS(''cell containing T statistic''),''degrees of freedom'',2)
 For example, your equation might read:
  =TDIST(ABS(AE2),3,2)
 The number of degrees of freedom is the number of replicates minus one.
 Copy the equation and paste it into all rows in that column.
-* As with the ANOVA, we encounter the multiple testing problem here as well.
+- As with the ANOVA, we encounter the multiple testing problem here as well.

-==== Bonferroni Correction ====
+##### Bonferroni Correction

-# Now we will perform adjustments to the p value to correct for the multiple testing problem.
+1. Now we will perform adjustments to the p value to correct for the multiple testing problem.
 Label the columns to the right with the label, (STRAIN)_Bonferroni-Pval_tx (do this twice in a row).
-# Type the equation <code>=<(STRAIN)_Pval_tx>*6189</code>, Upon completion of this single computation, use the trick to copy the formula throughout the column.
+2. Type the equation <code>=<(STRAIN)_Pval_tx>*6189</code>, Upon completion of this single computation, use the trick to copy the formula throughout the column.
-# Replace any corrected p value that is greater than 1 by the number 1 by typing the following formula into the first cell below the second (STRAIN)_Bonferroni-Pval_tx header: <code>=IF(r2>1,1,r2)</code>.
+3. Replace any corrected p value that is greater than 1 by the number 1 by typing the following formula into the first cell below the second (STRAIN)_Bonferroni-Pval_tx header: <code>=IF(r2>1,1,r2)</code>.
 Use the trick to copy the formula throughout the column.

-==== Benjamini & Hochberg Correction ====
+##### Benjamini & Hochberg Correction

-# Insert a new worksheet named "(STRAIN)_ttest_B-H".
+1. Insert a new worksheet named "(STRAIN)_ttest_B-H".
 You will need to perform the procedure below for the p values for each timepoint.
 Do them individually one at a time to avoid confusion.
-# Copy and paste the "MasterIndex", "ID", and "Standard Name" columns from your previous worksheet into the first two columns of the new worksheet.
+2. Copy and paste the "MasterIndex", "ID", and "Standard Name" columns from your previous worksheet into the first two columns of the new worksheet.
-# For the following, use Paste special > Paste values.
+3. For the following, use Paste special > Paste values.
 Copy your unadjusted p values from the first timepoint from your ttest worksheet and paste it into Column D.
-# Select all of columns A, B, C, and D. Sort by ascending values on Column D. Click the sort button from A to Z on the toolbar, in the window that appears, sort by column D, smallest to largest.
+4. Select all of columns A, B, C, and D. Sort by ascending values on Column D. Click the sort button from A to Z on the toolbar, in the window that appears, sort by column D, smallest to largest.
-# Type the header "Rank" in cell E1.
+5. Type the header "Rank" in cell E1.
 We will create a series of numbers in ascending order from 1 to 6189 in this column.
 This is the p value rank, smallest to largest.
 Type "1" into cell E2 and "2" into cell E3.
 Select both cells E2 and E3.
 Double-click on the plus sign on the lower right-hand corner of your selection to fill the column with a series of numbers from 1 to 6189.
-# Now you can calculate the Benjamini and Hochberg p value correction.
+6. Now you can calculate the Benjamini and Hochberg p value correction.
 Type (STRAIN)_B-H_Pval_tx in cell F1.
 Type the following formula in cell F2: <code>=(D2*6189)/E2</code> and press enter.
 Copy that equation to the entire column.
-# Type "STRAIN_B-H_Pval_tx" into cell G1.
+7. Type "STRAIN_B-H_Pval_tx" into cell G1.
-# Type the following formula into cell G2: <code>=IF(F2>1,1,F2)</code> and press enter.
+8. Type the following formula into cell G2: <code>=IF(F2>1,1,F2)</code> and press enter.
 Copy that equation to the entire column.
-# Select columns A through G.  Now sort them by your MasterIndex in Column A in ascending order.
+9. Select columns A through G.  Now sort them by your MasterIndex in Column A in ascending order.
-# Copy column G and use Paste special > Paste values to paste it into the next column on the right of your ttest sheet.
+10. Copy column G and use Paste special > Paste values to paste it into the next column on the right of your ttest sheet.

-* '''''Upload the .xlsx file that you have just created to LionShare.'''''
-Note that when you upload your file, you should check the box to "Overwrite file if it already exists."
-This will then replace your previous version of your file with the updated one containing today's calculations.
-Send Dr. Dahlquist an e-mail with the link to the file (e-mail kdahlquist at lmu dot edu).

-==== Sanity Check ====
+##### Sanity Check

-* We will also perform the "sanity check" as follows:
+- We will also perform the "sanity check" as follows:
-** '''''Determine how many genes have a p value < 0.05 at each timepoint.'''''
+  - '''''Determine how many genes have a p value < 0.05 at each timepoint.'''''
-**  '''''Keeping the "Pval" filter at p < 0.05, How many have an average log fold change of > 0.25 and p < 0.05 at each timepoint?
+  - '''''Keeping the "Pval" filter at p < 0.05, How many have an average log fold change of > 0.25 and p < 0.05 at each timepoint?
 How many have an average log fold change of < -0.25 and p < 0.05 at each timepoint?
 (These log fold change cut-offs represent about a 20% fold change in expression.)'''''
-** How many genes have B&H corrected p < 0.05?
+  - How many genes have B&H corrected p < 0.05?
-** How many genes have a Bonferroni corrected p < 0.05?
+  - How many genes have a Bonferroni corrected p < 0.05?
-** Use this [[Media: BIOL398-04_S15_sample_p-value_slide.pptx | sample PowerPoint slide]] to see how your table should be formatted.
+  - Use this [[Media: BIOL398-04_S15_sample_p-value_slide.pptx | sample PowerPoint slide]] to see how your table should be formatted.

-=== Between-strain ANOVA ===
+#### Between-strain ANOVA

 The detailed description of how this is done can be found on [[Dahlquist:Modified_ANOVA_and_p_value_Corrections_for_Microarray_Data#Comparing_Significant_Changes_in_Expression_Between_Two_Strains | this page.]]
 A brief version of the protocol appears below.

-* All two strain comparisons were performed in MATLAB using the script [[Media:Two_strain_compare_corrected_20140813_3pm.zip | Two_strain_compare_corrected_20140813_3pm.zip (within a zip file)]]:
+- All two strain comparisons were performed in MATLAB using the script [[Media:Two_strain_compare_corrected_20140813_3pm.zip | Two_strain_compare_corrected_20140813_3pm.zip (within a zip file)]]:
-** Download the zipped script file, extract it to the folder that contains your Excel file with the worksheet named "Master_Sheet".
+  -  Download the zipped script file, extract it to the folder that contains your Excel file with the worksheet named "Master_Sheet".
 (The script and Excel file must be in the same folder to work.)
-** Launch MATLAB version 2014b.
+  -  Launch MATLAB version 2014b.
-** In MATLAB, you will need to navigate to the folder containing the script and the Excel file.
+  -  In MATLAB, you will need to navigate to the folder containing the script and the Excel file.
-*** Near the top of the page, you will see a a field that contains the path to the working directory.
+    - Near the top of the page, you will see a a field that contains the path to the working directory.
 Just to the left of it, there is an icon that looks like a folder opening with a green down arrow.
 Click on this icon to open a dialog box where you can choose your folder containing the script and Excel file.
-*** Once you have selected your folder, the left-hand pane should display the contents of that folder.
+    - Once you have selected your folder, the left-hand pane should display the contents of that folder.
 To open the MATLAB script, you can double-click on it from that pane.
 The code for the script will appear in the center pane.
-* You will need to make a few edits to the code, depending on which strain comparison you want to make.
+- You will need to make a few edits to the code, depending on which strain comparison you want to make.
-** For the first block of code, the user must input the name of the Excel file (<code>*.xls or .xlsx</code>) to be imported as the variable "filename", the sheet from which the data will be imported as the variable "sheetname", and the two strains that will be compared as the variables "strain1" and "strain2".
+  - For the first block of code, the user must input the name of the Excel file (<code>*.xls or .xlsx</code>) to be imported as the variable "filename", the sheet from which the data will be imported as the variable "sheetname", and the two strains that will be compared as the variables "strain1" and "strain2".
-*** MATLAB will read either .xls or .xlsx
+    - MATLAB will read either .xls or .xlsx
-*** Also note that this script will not work for any comparison involving dSWI4 because it has been hard-coded to expect 5 timepoints instead of 4.
+    - Also note that this script will not work for any comparison involving dSWI4 because it has been hard-coded to expect 5 timepoints instead of 4.

  %% User must input filename, sheetname, and strains for comparison filename = 'GCAT_and_Ontario_Final_Normalized_Data.xls'; % Name of input file